-- Council receives hundreds of complaints each year from members of the community in relation to infestations of invasive biosecurity matter - invasive plants that are prohibited or restricted matter. - 2.
-Council is aware that the localities listed in this surveillance program have infestations of invasive biosecurity matter invasive plants that are prohibited or restricted matter such as rats tail grasses Sporobolus sp and groundsel bush Baccharis halimifolia. - 3.
-Previous proactive pest surveys in have uncovered that 7.5% of all properties inspected had invasive biosecurity matter on them that was not being managed in line with the legislative requirements. - 4.
-The program supports the Sunshine Coast Council Local Government Pest Management Plan 2012-2016 objectives.
+- 1. The program supports the Sunshine Coast Council Local Government Area Biosecurity Plan 2017 objectives. - 2.
+Council receives hundreds of complaints each year from members of the community in relation to infestations of invasive biosecurity matter invasive plants that are prohibited or restricted matter. - 3.
+Community engagement with this program is largely very positive and the support for landholders with land management expertise and weed control hire equipment is welcomed. - 4.
+Council is aware that the localities listed in this surveillance program have infestations of invasive biosecurity matter invasive plants that are prohibited or restricted matter such as rats tail grasses Sporobolus sp and groundsel bush Baccharis halimifolia. - 5.
+The previous proactive pest survey program has shown that 28% of 1200 properties inspected had invasive biosecurity matter on them and 12% of properties were not being managed in line with the legislative requirements to meet their general biosecurity obligations.